pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 * server-ip4: a set of IPv4 addresses for nameservers
 * server-ip6: a set of IPv6 addresses for nameservers
-* server-name: the domain name of a nameserver; the addresses must be fetched
+* server-name: a set of domain names of nameservers of the given zone
-* include-name: the domain name that points to a DELEGI RRset, which in turn has more information about the nameservers
+* include-name: a set of domain names of a zone that have more information about the nameservers

 The presentation values for server-ip4 and server-ip6 are comma-separated list of one or more IP addresses of the appropriate family in standard textual format {{?RFC5952}} {{?RFC4001}}.
 The wire formats for server-ip4 and server-ip6 are a sequence of IP addresses in network byte order (for the respective address family).